 Business owners Nick and Holly Janicki spent months searching for the best location for the museum, researching ancient Chinese interior design, and constructing a serene and beautiful environment to display the paintings and to house events.
 The couple finally opened their dream museum on April 29.

 “It’s been a vision for several years to have a permanent Zhen Shan Ren museum.
 Bringing it to fruition is truly wonderful,” Nick Janicki said in an interview.
-The entrepreneur and founder of True REST Float Spa has also formed Blacklisted Studio, a production company that aims to give voice to the voiceless through humanitarian-focused events.
+The entrepreneur has also formed Blacklisted Studio, a production company that aims to give voice to the voiceless through humanitarian-focused events.

 Guarding the entrance to the museum are two lovely but fierce kirins (also known as qilin), which according to ancient Chinese belief are spiritual beings considered benevolent and gentle, and associated with greatness.
 Yet the kirin can be fierce when defending innocent people from the malice of evil-doers.